Keystone species at Moor Barton Wilding

 Our management strategy

 In years gone by Britain was home to many keystone species such as the wolf and the beaver and functional species such as the horse or tarpan and the boar.
-Thousands of years ago woolly mammoths would have coppiced small trees as they moved through the landscape allowing light in to let all kinds of plants grow and bear both planted and fertilised trees with their berry and salmon filled scat.
+Thousands of years ago woolly mammoths would have coppiced small trees as they moved through the landscape allowing light in to let all kinds of plants grow.
+Bear would have both planted and fertilised trees with their berry and salmon filled scat.
 More recently beavers and wolves determined the course and the speed of our rivers and streams.

 Together, these creatures created, shaped and maintained an ecology that provided numerous niche habitats for every kind for life to flourish.
 The majority of these keystone and functional creatures have now gone - and with them much of the shifting, broken mosaic of habitats which supported so much diversity of life.

-In December a mother beaver arrived at Moor Barton with her older daughter and two young kits.
-In just a few short months they have transformed their area of the Trenchford from a canalised stream, flowing as swiftly as possible towards its destination, into an ecologically rich wetland of still and slow moving pools.
-Through damming and slowing the water, the beavers have effectively reunited the stream with its floodplain creating a haven for insects and amphibians who in turn attract birds and mammals to the area.
+In December 2022 a mother beaver arrived at Moor Barton with her older daughter and two young kits and several weeks later the older brother joined them.
+In just a few short months the five beavers transformed their area of the Trenchford from a canalised stream, flowing as swiftly as possible towards its destination, into an ecologically rich wetland of still and slow moving pools.
+The area continues to evolve as the beavers create more and more dams.
+Through slowing the water, the beavers have effectively reunited the stream with its floodplain creating a haven for insects and amphibians who in turn attract birds and mammals to the area.
 Following the successful reintroduction of beavers at Moor Barton Wilding, we plan to introduce water voles and pine martens.

 In some cases it is possible to bring in equivalent creatures who will do a similar job to the original keystone creatures.
-For example, Tamworth pigs can take the place of wild boar and, at Moor Barton Wilding, Dartmoor ponies will soon take the place of the now extinct Tarpan.
+For example, Tamworth pigs can take the place of wild boar and, at Moor Barton Wilding, we have just introduced two small herds of Dartmoor ponies to take the place of the now extinct Tarpan.

 However, in many cases, these creatures are gone forever.
 Often it is not possible to reintroduce a species or their equivalent (or the process is too lengthy and complex to be viable).
 In their absence it becomes crucial for us humans to take up our role as a keystone species and put into action techniques for ecological restoration that are currently being researched and developed.
 At Moor Barton Wilding, we are taking up the mantle of being a keystone species ourselves, often mimicking those animals whose ecological impacts were (and in some cases still are) so beneficial.
 For example boar-like patches of earth can be cleared to let seeds blow in and provide places for nightjars to nest and, in the absence of woolly mammoths or short tusk elephants wandering through, we coppice hazel with a chainsaw.